Environment assisted superballistic scaling of conductance

-It is clear that the nature of $\mathbf{T}(\omega)$ controls the system size scaling of various elements of the retarded NEGF.
-The determinants of both $\mathbf{T}(\omega)$ and $\mathbf{T}^{0}(\omega)$ are $1$.
-So, in complete generality, their eigenvalues can be written in the form $\lambda_{\pm}=e^{\pm(\kappa_1 + i\kappa_2)}$, with $\kappa_1,\kappa_2 \geq 0$, which ensures product of eigenvalues is $1$.
-For $\mathbf{T}^{0}(\omega)$ it is easy to check that at least one of $\kappa_1, \kappa_2$ is zero for all $\omega$.
-For $|\omega| < 2$, the eigenvalues of $\mathbf{T}^{0}(\omega)$ are complex conjugates of each other, which implies $\kappa_1=0$.
-For $|\omega| > 2$, the eigenvalues are real, i.e., $\kappa_2=0$, while for $|\omega| = 2$, i.e., at the band edges, both $\kappa_1,\kappa_2=0$, thereby implying the existence of a single eigenvalue.
-This means for $\omega=\omega_b= \pm 2$, $\mathbf{T}^0(\omega_b)$ is not diagonalizable.
-The band-edges therefore correspond to the EPs of the transfer matrix.
-As has been recently shown \cite{saha2022universal}, this behavior is a consequence of an antilinear symmetry of transfer matrices of nearest-neighbour tight-binding chains, and holds in general even for multi-band cases.
-As a consequence, in absence of the probes, conductance shows a universal sub-diffusive scaling $\mathcal{G}^0(\omega_b)\sim N^{-2}$ at every band-edge \cite{saha2022universal}.
-In the presence of the probes [i.e., considering the last term in Eq.~(\ref{transfer_matrix})], the transport properties at these band edges get significantly impacted which is the central focus of this work.
+The above equations show that the nature of $\mathbf{T}(\omega)$ controls the system size scaling of various elements of the retarded NEGF in presence of BVPs, while $\mathbf{T}^{0}(\omega)$ does the same in their absence.
+It can be easily checked that $\mathbf{T}^{0}(\omega)$ has EPs at $\omega=\omega_b^{\pm}$.
+As has been recently shown \cite{saha2022universal}, this behavior is a consequence of an antilinear symmetry of transfer matrices of nearest-neighbour tight-binding chains, which makes them pseudo-Hermitian.
+It holds in general even for multi-band cases.
+As a consequence, in absence of the probes, conductance shows a universal subdiffusive scaling $\mathcal{G}^0(\omega_b^{+})\sim N^{-2}$ at every band edge \cite{saha2022universal}.
+In our plots in Fig.~\ref{fig1}, this is seen to survive up to a finite size, $N_{\rm SB}^{(1)}$, for small $\tau_P$.

-The presence of the probes makes $\kappa_1>0$ $\forall~\omega$ thereby implying the lack of antilinear symmetry, and making $\mathbf{T}(\omega)$ always diagonalizable, as can be easily confirmed by direct calculation.
-Consequently, from Eqs.\eqref{determinants} and \eqref{NEGF_tridiag}, it can be shown that, for $|\ell - j|$ large, $|G_{\ell j}(\omega)|^2\sim e^{-|\ell-j|/\xi}$, with $\xi^{-1}=2\kappa_1=2\log |\lambda_+|$ \cite{SM} where we recall that $\lambda_+$ is one of the eigenvalues of $\mathbf{T}(\omega)$.
-Whenever this is the case, the conductance in Eq~.\eqref{conductance} gives diffusive scaling $\mathcal{G}(\omega)\sim N^{-1}$, for $N\gg \xi$, as has been shown in seminal work \cite{Pastawski}.
-This holds for all values of $\omega$.
-Hence, in presence of probes, at large enough system sizes, we always get normal diffusive behavior.
-Here, we are interested in the regime, $N\lesssim \xi$.
-It is in this regime that we find the superballistic scaling of conductance at band-edges, as we show below.